destyk/website/README.md

 `$ npm run version:release`

-Generates versions for packages and applications.\
+Generates and commits versions for packages and applications.\
+If the command fails, you should run the following commands:
+`$ git stash && lerna version --conventional-commits --yes`

 <b>⚠️ Used before publication for production versions.</b>

 `$ npm run version:staging`

-Generates versions for packages and applications.\
+Generates and commits versions for packages and applications.\
 <b>⚠️ Used before publication for dev versions.</b>

 `$ npm run publish:release`